Lockheed Skunk Works Classified Project Name: Tagboard

-D-21B #534 On display at Evergreen Aviation Museum in McMinnville, Oregon.
+D-21B #534 On display at Evergreen Aviation Museum in McMinnville, OR

 'Launch' is the date the drone was launched.
 'From' is the launch platform.
 'Notes' include mission length or final disposition.
 The non-operational missions of 2000+ miles were test missions under operational conditions.